fmalina/revisions-blocl/activism/thegreatdivide.md

 minimal.
 Looking back at that belief during hearings this fall on Capitol Hill, Alan Greenspan said out loud, “I have found a flaw.”
-Congressman Henry Waxman pushed him, responding, “In other  words, you found that your view of the world, your ideology, was not right; it wasn’t working.”
+Congressman Henry Waxman pushed him, responding, “In other  words, you found that your view of the world, your ideology, was not right; it wasn't working.”
 “Absolutely,  precisely,” Greenspan said.
 The embrace by America—and much of the rest of the world—of this flawed economic  philosophy made it inevitable that we would eventually arrive at the place we are today.